-Please be aware that international students can work on campus; and, based on established criteria, can also apply for an off-campus work permit.
+Please be aware that international students can work on campus; and, following six months of full-time study, may be eligible to apply for an off-campus work permit.
 Spouses of international students can apply for an open work permit and are not limited to working on campus.